apitanga/ansible-pcp/README.md

 Requirements
 ------------

-Requires RHEL7.2 and each host must have the pcp RPM package available to it via some yum repo.
+Requires a RHEL7.2 host, and each host must have the pcp RPM package available to it via some yum repo (i.e. rhel-7-server-rpms).

 Role Variables
 --------------